 - Relationality emphasizes the balance of indigenous relationships (kinship, cultural, community) with academics; by utilizing this students remain full circle.

 - Personal authority challenges students to be personally accountable for their attendance, engagement, and learning, and to declare the nature of their own work.

 - Indigenous knowledge honors the founding principles of the program and its commitment to involving our community’s keepers of cultural and traditional knowledge as teachers and valuable human resources.

 - Academics give breadth within the liberal arts through reading, writing, research, and other scholarly pursuits that complement personal authority and indigenous knowledge.

 Credit Equivalencies include, but are not limited to:

 - Environmental Sustainability

-Students can also choose area of emphasis that match their academic & career goals.
+Students can also choose areas of emphasis that match their academic and career goals.
 Students can earn a BA degree that prepares them to enter fields such as social services, public service, tribal governance, or continue on to graduate school.